NEW: What may be a Flight 8501 window panel has been found, Singapore ministry says

 What we don’t know: When the missing passengers and crew members will be recovered.
 Indonesian authorities have identified four of the recovered bodies so far.
 The first victim they identified, an Indonesian woman named Hayati Lutfiah Hamid, was buried Thursday.
 Many family members are waiting in Surabaya for news about their loved ones.

 What we know: The key to understanding what happened may be in the aircraft’s cockpit voice recorder and flight data recorder, commonly known as black boxes.
 The black boxes, which are actually orange, are in the tail of Airbus 320-200s.
 If recovered, they will be taken to a lab in Jakarta, Indonesia, to be analyzed, said Tatang Kurniadi, head of Indonesia’s National Committee for Transportation Safety.
-The batteries powering the “pingers” that send acoustic signals have only about 25 days of power left, he said.
+The batteries powering the “pingers” that send acoustic signals have only about 24 days of power left, officials said.

 What we don’t know: Where the plane’s remains might have been taken by the elements.
 Investigators will need to use information gleaned from the flight recorders and clues from the wreckage.